 Air Emissions Inventory

 An air emissions inventory is an accounting of the amount of air pollution emitted by various sources.
-Every year, Ecology and the local air quality agencies inventory facilities with air operating permits.
+Every year, Ecology and the local clean air agencies inventory facilities with air operating permits.
 This is called a point source inventory.
-Every three years, Ecology inventories many additional sources such as motor vehicles, wood stoves, agriculture, outdoor burning, and natural sources.
+Every three years, Ecology inventories many additional sources such as motor vehicles, wood stoves, outdoor burning, agriculture, and natural sources.
 Several inventory summaries are available below.

-The point sources annual inventory is is a summary of individual inventories from facilities with air operating permits compiled by local air agencies and Ecology.
-Below is a summary of our most recent statewide point source emissions.
+The point source annual inventory is a summary of individual inventories from facilities with air operating permits.
+Below is a summary of the most recent statewide point source emissions.
 The agency responsible for each facility is noted in the spreadsheet.
-Contact the local air agency or Ecology office for questions and the most up-to-date information about individual facilities.
-For more information and assistance with the annual inventory, please use the Major Point Source Emissions Inventory Assistance link.
+Contact the local clean air agency or Ecology office for the most up-to-date information about individual facilities.
+For more information about the annual inventory, click on the Major Point Source Emissions Inventory Assistance link below.

-The comprehensive three-year inventory was developed by Ecology.
+Ecology developed the comprehensive three-year inventory.
 It includes the point source inventory and many other source types such as motor vehicles, wood stoves, outdoor burning, agriculture, and natural sources.
-Summary data from the comprehensive emissions inventory as well as technical documentation are available below.
-If you need more information, please use the Contact Us link at the bottom of this page.
+Summary data from the comprehensive emissions inventory as well as technical documentation is available below.
+For more information, use the Contact Us link below.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm